sebischair/ConCat/README.md

+# ConCat
-# *Lexical Substitution is not Synonym Substitution: On the Importance of Producing Contextually Relevant Word Substitutes*
+Repository containing the code described in the ICAART 2025 paper: *Lexical Substitution is not Synonym Substitution: On the Importance of Producing Contextually Relevant Word Substitutes*

 ![ConCat](https://github.com/sebischair/ConCat/blob/main/concat.png?raw=true "ConCat")